celery/celery/docs/django/first-steps-with-django.rst

 In rare cases where you want to trigger a task without waiting, the existing ``.delay()`` API is still available.

+This task class should be used automatically if you've follow the setup steps above.
-If your app :ref:`uses a custom task base class <task-custom-classes>`, you'll need inherit from :class:`~celery.contrib.django.task.DjangoTask` instead of :class:`~celery.app.task.Task` to get this behaviour.
+However, if your app :ref:`uses a custom task base class <task-custom-classes>`, you'll need inherit from :class:`~celery.contrib.django.task.DjangoTask` instead of :class:`~celery.app.task.Task` to get this behaviour.

 Extensions